-Once you know the flood-risk level of your area, get a folder for all your contracts and essential documents.
-Then, create a list of your valuables and store it in a watertight container.
+It's also a good idea to make a list of your valuables and store it in a watertight container.
 This written inventory will help you determine which household items are worth saving if you decide to evacuate.
-It will also come in handy when filing insurance claims since you won't have to waste time thinking of what you lost.
+It will also come in handy when filing claims to your insurance company since you won't have to waste time thinking of what you lost.

 How to prepare your home for a flood

-Because nature can be unpredictable at times, it pays to understand how to properly prepare your home for a flood and keep yourself and your family safe during the disaster.
-Here's a flood preparation checklist for your home:
+Because nature can be unpredictable at times, it pays to understand how to prepare your home for flood events.
+Here's a flood preparation checklist you can follow:

 Step 1: Invest in roof maintenance